AlfishSoftware/godot-files-vscode/README.md

 ### GDShader Language Features
 After a huge effort, basic support for GDShader language features is finally available! 🎉
+It's completely independent from Godot Editor and **doesn't require Godot to be running** or even available, so it works on browser IDEs too.

 🔧 The setting `godotFiles.shader.analysisLevel` can be used to restrict how far the analysis goes, which affects all of these features.
 - 🔒 Standalone **GDShader Preprocessor** for IDEs.
 	- 🔒 Preprocessor error diagnostics (squiggles).